Last updated on March 12, 2025

 Goblin Rabblemaster

 Goblin Rabblemaster was everywhere in Standard and was so annoying to play against.
 Without a way to immediately kill it, you just died.
-By itself it hits for one damage, then six, and then eight over three turns, not to mention how stupid a second copy makes it.
+By itself it hits for 1 damage, then 6, and then 8 over three turns, not to mention how stupid a second copy makes it.

 Bedlam Reveler